erikj/presentations/gitgithubncareol/slides/issues.md

 ![img/github-labels.png](img/github-labels.png)

+!NOTE
+These are the labels we use for CatalogMaps

 !SLIDE

 # CHECKED OUT

 ![CHECKED OUT](img/checked-out-screenshot.png)

-when a developer is ready to work on an issue:
+When a developer is ready to work on an issue:

-- assign the issue to themselves
+- assign Issue to themselves

 - add the **CHECKED OUT** label to the issue

+!NOTE
+good for using the Issues interface to determine who is working on what: MANAGER FRIENDLY!

 !SLIDE